Praise be to Allah.

 Upon completing the recitation of Surah Al-Fatihah, you may read any memorised surah of your preference.
 For the second raka’at, it is encouraged to choose a verse that does not precede the first in the order of the Quran.

 For example, you can read Surah Al-’Asr in the first raka’at and read Surah Al-Ikhlas in the second.
-If you would like a guide, refer to page 34 of Contemporary Irsyad Series - Ramadan edition (English) by Office of the Mufti for a list of recommended surahs.

 While there is no harm in reading the same surah again for the next raka’at, this Ramadan could be an opportunity to learn other beautiful surah and further increase our appreciation of the Quran, especially since there are so many benefits of reciting the Quran.